z4gon/ui-stars-fireworks-vfx-unity/README.md

 ### Stars Particle System

-- Create a Shuriken particle system gameobject and add the UI Particle script to it, to be able to render particles with the Canvas Renderer.
+- Create a `UIParticle` gameobject with a nested Shuriken `Particle System` to be able to render particles with the Canvas Renderer.
+- Add the `Particle System` to the `UIParticle` object renderer's list, so it creates the `UIParticleRenderers` for it.
 - Set `Start Lifetime`, `Start Speed`, `Duration`, `Start Size` and `Rate Over Time`.
 - Set `Color over Lifetime` and `Size over Lifetime`.